umer2001/cookies-sync/README.md

 1. Open the extension popup
 2. Toggle "Auto Sync" to enable
-3. Cookies will automatically sync when they change (with 5-second debounce)
+3. **All Cookies Mode**: Cookies will automatically sync when they change (with 5-second debounce)
+4. **API Path Monitoring Mode**: Sync triggers when:
+   - Request headers change for any monitored API path
+   - Cookies in requests change for any monitored API path
+   - Changes are detected with 2-second debounce

 ### Viewing Sync Status

 - **Last Sync**: Shows when the last sync occurred
 - **Target Domains**: Displays configured domains
+- **Monitoring Mode**: Shows "All Cookies" or "API Path Monitoring"
+- **API Paths**: Displays count of configured API paths (when in API Path Monitoring mode)
 - **Enabled Services**: Shows which storage services are active
 - **Status Indicators**: Green for success, red for errors

 ## Storage Format

-Cookies are stored as JSON files with the following structure:
+The storage format depends on the monitoring mode:

+### All Cookies Mode (No API Paths)

 ```json
 {